ashu94/DPB/README.md

 it uses different module to fetch different result

-It continuously check for any FLAG variable which is 0. which meant message is unread and hence process is.
+It continuously check for any FLAG variable which is 0. which mean message is unread and hence process is.

 KEYWORD used in these bot are: